coder/docs/guides/gitconfig.md

 ---
 title: Managing Git Configuration
-description: Learn how to manage your Git configuration in Coder.
+description: Learn how to configure Git with Coder.
 ---

 This guide will show you how to manage Git configuration through the system,